mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/data.md

 !!! warning

-    Remember to match the `SourceId` property of result signal, not `SignalId` property
+    Remember to match the `SourceId` property of result signal, not `SignalId` property.

 !!! attention